l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

 \section{Intertwining and conjugacy}

-In this section, we will prove a result of uniqueness of maximal simple $k$-types and simple $k$-characters contained in a fixed irreducible cuspidal $k$-representation of Levi subgroups $\rM'$ of $\rG'$.
-This is a well-known result in the case of complex representations of $\rM'$, firstly been proved in \cite{BuKuII} while $\rM'=\rG'$.
-The method can be essentially applied in our case, but with some technical difficulties.
-The main results will be proved in Section \ref{section intconj}.
+In this section, we prove the unicity property of weakly intertwining implying conjugacy (Theorem \ref{thm a30}), and the unicity property of maximal simple $k$-types (resp. simple $k$-characters) contained in an irreducible cuspidal $k$-representation of $\rM'$ (Theorem \ref{thm a40}).
+The first one is a well-known result for representations of characteristic zero of $\rM'$, and was proved in \cite{BuKuII} for $\rM'=\rG'$.
+The philosophy can be generalised to our case, with some technical difficulties that arise from the $\ell$-modular Clifford theory for $\pi\vert_{\rG'}$ in Section \ref{section 03.1}.
+The main results are proved in Section \ref{section intconj}.